-INDM 2005 Agricultural Microbiology 6 Credits As for the e degree j programme in Animal and Crop Production.
-SLSC 2002 Soil Science I 6 Credits

-SLSC 2002 Soil Science I As for the degree programme in Animal Science.
+INDM 2005 Agricultural Microbiology As for the degree programme in Animal and Cron Production 6 Credits SLSC 2002 Soil Science I 6 Credits As for the degree programme in Animal Science.

 AERD 3001 Business Law

 Legal persons: sole trader, partnership, companies and co-operatives.
 Laws applicable; common law and legislation including EU legislation.
 Law of contract; definition of a contract in terms of offer, acceptance and consideration.
 Law of tort; duty of care and negligence.
 EU law; mechanisms and instruments by which EU law becomes a source of Irish law.
 Legal issues in retention of title and in insurances.